 APT-P high speed pantograph testing on WCML in 1979

-Before I became involved with the replacement of the APT-P 2-stage pantograph with the BR/BW highspeed pan in 1982 , my colleagues in the APT-P Group of the DM&EE had developed a better performing version of the existing Faiveley AMBR standard pantograph by adding an additional secondary suspension of a mini-diamond-frame pan at the apex.
+Before I became involved with the replacement of the APT-P two-stage pantograph with the BR/BW Highspeed pan in 1982 , my colleagues in the APT-P Group of the DM&EE had developed a better performing version of the existing Faiveley AMBR standard pantograph by adding an additional secondary suspension of a mini-diamond-frame pan at the apex.

 From 1977, once the Dynamics Section became involved as part of the high speed current collection programme, pantographs were no longer viewed as electrical equipment but as a mechanical device which happened to carry current and the BR/BW highspeed pan was fitted to the APT-P with very encouraging results when tested on Sc R.

-A series of tests was carried out in December 1979 on the Scottish Region to evaluate the performance of the prototype Advanced Passenger Train at speeds between 210km/h and 260km/h.
+A series of tests was carried out in December 1979 on the Scottish Region to evaluate the performance of the prototype Advanced Passenger Train with its original two-stage pantograph at speeds between 210km/h and 260km/h.

-Part of the test programme included a performance assessment of the with the original 2-stage pantograph and its interaction with the overhead equipment, for which measurements were made both on the train and at the trackside.
+Part of the test programme included a performance assessment of the two-stage pantograph and its interaction with the overhead equipment, for which measurements were made both on board the train and at the trackside.
 The objective of running the APT at its design maximum of 255km/h was achieved, but it is clear that the standard overhead line equipment and pantograph are unsatisfactory for these high speeds in their present form.

 The modification of the standard MkIII overhead equipment, by introducing stitches, was very successful and achieved a substantial reduction of both arcing and force variation.
 Assuming the pantograph mean uplift force was reduced, this would probably have been suitable for high speed operation.